ssube/noicejs/docs/api/noicejs.containerbounderror.md

 ## ContainerBoundError class

-Container is already bound and cannot be bound again.
+Error indicating that this container is already bound and cannot be bound again.

 <b>Signature:</b>